erwinkramer/kusto-event-hub-law/README.md

 ## Multi-region design ##

-Because Event Hubs can only connect to resources from the same region, consider the following simplified design for connecting multiple regions:
+Because Event Hubs can only connect to resources from the same region, consider the following simplified design for connecting multiple regions and sources:

 ```mermaid
 flowchart LR